river-now/river/README.md

 ```

 Why a dev dependency?
 Because it is more explicit about what is actually
 happening.
-The normal/dev dependency distinction in your package.json is a
+The `"dependencies"`/`"devDependencies"` distinction in your
-NodeJS concept, not a browser concept.
-River is both targeted at browsers (not
+`package.json` is a NodeJS concept, not a browser JavaScript concept.
+For
-NodeJS) and is shipped as pure TypeScript source (meaning you must have a
-dev-time build step to prepare the code for browser consumption).
-By convention,
+explicitness, and because River's npm modules are targeted at browsers (not
-and for explicitness, River projects will usually declare all dependencies as
+NodeJS), River projects will usually declare all dependencies as dev
-dev dependencies to make it clear that they are being transformed before being
+dependencies to make it clear that they are being transformed before being
 shipped to the browser.